fititnt/jcli/readme.txt

 - Start

 ----------------------------- Objetives -----------------------------

+--                          New in 2011-08-11                      --

+For now, I'm thinking about to make the folowing logic on this Tool.

+You can execute almost all codes with just one line, but, if you 'load' one envoriment, you will need type less code, and maybe make less errors, but still able to execute code outsite this envoriment if use the root command jcli

+Take as example jcms class:

+myjoomlasite.org:jcli> jcli load com_users password
+myjoomlasite.org:jcli->com_users->password> -new -username fititnt -name "Emerso n Rocha Luiz" -password "myPass"
+    New User created at myjoomlasite.org
+    id: 43
+    username: fititnt
+    name: Emerson Rocha Luiz
+    password: myPass
+    blocked:

+#### Or just execute from root of site ####

+myjoomlasite.org:jcli> jcms com_users password -reset -id 42 -password "myNewPas
+s"
+    Are you sure that want to reset password of "Admin" to "myNewPass" myjoomlasite.org:jcli>y
+    "Admin" password was reseted to "myNewPass"

+--                          New in 2011-08-11                      --

+--                            Added before                        --

 The news lines is now just for internal control, simplificated TDD proposes

 ***** General usage *****